-Small fires dot Cuba and the southern tip of Florida (US) while white clouds are scattered throughout the region’s skies.
-The fires, marked in red, show smoke plumes at the higher resolutions of the image (500- and 250-meters per pixel), but are still relatively small and are likely to be a mixture of prescribed and wild fires.
+Small fires in Cuba and Florida and the southern tip of (US) while white clouds are scattered throughout the region’s skies.
+Therefore fires, marked in red, show smoke plumes at the higher resolutions of the image.
+(500- and 250-meters per pixel) but are still relatively small and are likely to be a mixture of prescribed and wild fires.

 The waters in this image are draped in the jewel-like colors of the Bahamas.
 Also turquoise, bright blue, and emerald green, and in the deeper blue-black of the Gulf of Mexico (left) and the Atlantic Ocean (right).